1935–36 NHL season

 The 1935–36 NHL season was the 19th season of the National Hockey League (NHL).
 The St. Louis Eagles dropped out of the league, leaving eight teams.
 The Detroit Red Wings were the Stanley Cup winners as they beat the Toronto Maple Leafs three games to one in the Stanley Cup Finals.

 League business

 Prior to the season, the St. Louis Eagles franchise owners asked the league for permission to suspend operations for a year and then relocate back to Ottawa, however the league denied the requests.
 On October 15, 1935, the NHL bought back the franchise and players contracts for $40,000 and suspended operations.
 Chicago would not participate in the dispersal draft, while St. Louis would not have another NHL team until 1967.

 During the season, the New York Americans were reported in financial trouble and were up for sale.
 Leo Dandurand, who had sold his interest in the Montreal Canadiens, was interested as was Joseph Cattarinich.
 Cattarinich said he would buy the team if the price was right.
 Later it was announced there would be no deal.

+This was the first year the Boston Bruins switched from brown and gold to their now-familiar black and gold uniforms, while also placing the number on the front instead of the block B, which was moved to smaller B's on the shoulders.